11th February to 20th February 2000

 Bhuvan Palace at Jodhpur and then with HH Arvind Singh at

 Shiv Nivas Palace at Udaipur.
-The participants will also dine
+The participants will also

-superb comfort and modern facilities.
+together with superb comfort and modern facilities.

 The International participants include Paulwood with a Rolls